Persistent homoclinic tangencies and infinitely many sinks for residual sets of automorphisms of low degree in C^{3}: Construction of a blender

 \subsection{Blender property}

 In this subsection, we show that the third coordinate of $f \in \mathcal{F}$ has some kind of open-covering property.
-As we already said, since $f^{qr} \in \mathcal{F}$ has a 2-branch horseshoe, then $f^{2qr}$ has a 4-branch horseshoe.
+Since $f^{qr} \in \mathcal{F}$ has a 2-branched horseshoe, $f^{2qr}$ has a 4-branched horseshoe by Remark \ref{remarkhorsehoesqure}.
 We are interested in the geometric properties of the third coordinate of $f^{2qr}$.
-Here, we use it to show that the 4-branch horseshoe associated to $f^{2qr}$ is a blender.
-Remind that the maps $h_{1}$ and $h_{2}$ were defined in Notation \ref{h}.
+Here, we use it to show that the 4-branched horseshoe associated to $f^{2qr}$ is a blender.
+Remind that the maps $h_{1}$ and $h_{2}$ were defined in Notation \ref{defh1h}.